-How to Market an Online Store: Your Ultimate Growth Playbook
+Mastering Your Digital Presence: How to Market an Online Store

 how to market an online store

-How to Market an Online Store: Your Ultimate Growth Playbook
+Mastering Your Digital Presence: How to Market an Online Store

 Key Takeaways

-• ✓ Ecommerce sales are projected to reach over $7 trillion globally by 2025.
+• ✓ E-commerce sales in the US are projected to exceed $1 trillion annually.

-• ✓ Customer acquisition cost has risen by nearly 60% in the last five years.
+• ✓ Customer acquisition cost has increased by over 60% in the last five years.

-• ✓ Email marketing still delivers an average ROI of $42 for every $1 spent.
+• ✓ Email marketing boasts an average ROI of $42 for every $1 spent.

 How It Works